Clarksville Montgomery County Industrial Development Board seeks proposals for Industrial Park Childcare Facility - Clarksville Online

 All proposals must be received by July 1st, 2022, no later than 5:00pm central standard time for consideration in the project proposal selection process.
 RFP information can be found at clarksvilletned.com.
 Proposals will be reviewed by Industrial Childcare Committee by July 20th, 2022, with finalist interviews and proposal selection to follow.

-Please direct questions to Shea Hopkins, IDB Executive Director, .
+Please direct questions to Shea Hopkins, IDB Executive Director, shea@clarksville.tn.us.